Skip to Main Content Close

 Child with Ladybug

-What Is Conservation, and Why Is it Important?
+Commercial Playground Conservations: What Is Conservation, and Why Is It Important?

-Conservation is both a belief that nature must be protected and a movement of like-minded folks who want to help.
+Conservation is both a belief that nature must be protected and a movement of like-minded kids and adults who want to help.
 There are many ways to conserve our natural environment.
 Some conservation programs focus on improving water quality, since all life depends on water.
 Some work to reduce over-fishing, which can cause the extinction of whole species.
 Still other ideas are based on protecting biodiversity, which means the variety of different types of life on Earth.
 All of these conservation ideas have a common purpose: to protect nature for generations to come.
+When you're out enjoying the park playground equipment, think about how you can make a conservation contribution.
+What can you do to make the park, playground, equipment, and community even better?

 Soil Conservation